MtnBiker/historical-streets-la/README.md

 jquery-3.2.1.min.js in application/javascript didn't stop error "Sprockets::FileNotFound: couldn't find file 'jquery' with type 'application/javascript'" with heroku push

 removed and added jquery and bootstrap alpha

+Tried different JS edit in table and none worked.
+See the git forks.
+Comments on the last one below

+Giving up on bootstrap-editable
+Maybe a versioning problem with jQuery and/or Bootstrap.
+Demos work OK, but I try different versions and still get errors.
+Usually of a different type.
+This one does appear to be well-supported, both in RoR and in general.